mkollada/topic-modeling/README.md

 - `topic_distributions.csv`: Topic distributions for each document.
 - `topics_words.csv`: Top words for each topic.
 - `kl_divergences.csv`: KL divergence values for each document.
-- `reference_word_distribution.csv`: Word distribution for the reference document.
-- `topic_word_distributions.csv`: Word distributions for each topic in the reference document.